Part VI

 Chapter 34: Tools for the Path

-In the territory of intimacy and power, accountability is the bridge: the bridge from impact to repair, from confusion to clarity, from unintended harm to deeper trust.
+In the territory of intimacy and power, accountability is the bridge from impact to repair, from confusion to clarity, from unintended harm to deeper trust.
 Let consent be more than a word; let it be a living sense in the body—an honest “yes,” a clean “no,” a sacred “not yet,” and the dignity of changing your mind.

-Honoring the work of Dr. Betty Martin.
+Honoring the work of Betty Martin.

 The Four Quadrants of Connection